Helene Funke, Frauenakt, um 1907

 As a painter, graphic artist, illustrator, and craftswoman, Fanny Harlfinger-Zakucka left behind a richly varied body of work.
 Born in Mank, Lower Austria, she moved to Vienna to study art, produced remarkably avant-garde color woodcuts as early as 1903, and broke into the then exclusively male domain of furniture design.

-She participated in the legendary exhibitions of the progressive Klimt Group and was a member of the Neukunstgruppe (New Art Group) founded by Egon Schiele.
+She participated in the legendary exhibitions of the progressive Klimt Group and exhibited with the New Art Group founded by Egon Schiele..
 Always at the forefront of modernism, she created illustrations for influential art journals “Ver Sacrum”, “Der liebe Augustin”, and “Die Fläche”.
 Harlfinger-Zakucka also collaborated with the Wiener Werkstätte and her works were shown at special exhibitions in Vienna as well as at the Paris Salon.

-The artist received an honorary award from the City of Vienna for her innovative design of a modern children’s room, featuring furniture in a vibrant lemon yellow punctuated by a striking red lattice pattern.
+The artist received an honorary award from the City of Vienna for her innovative design of a modern children’s room 1929, featuring furniture in a vibrant lemon yellow punctuated by a striking red lattice pattern.
 These furniture pieces were not only functional—they combined storage with playful interaction.

 The rediscovery of Harlfinger-Zakucka’s artistic, curatorial, and emancipatory achievements provides a crucial corrective to our historical understanding.